AlexandraBoog/AlexandraBoog/README.md

-## Mathematics • Statistics • Data Science
+## Applied Mathematics • Statistics • Data Science
 🎓 B.S.
-Double Major in Mathematics & Statistics and Data Science
+Double Major in Applied Mathematics & Statistics and Data Science

 I'm interested in the intersection of mathematics, statistics, and computing, with a focus on using data and mathematical modeling to solve complex problems.